-We mostly reject the hyopthesis (H3.2) that directions of responses varied across droughts.
+The results mostly reject the hyopthesis (H3.2) that directions of responses varied across droughts.
 In the majority of cases, response directions were consistent across droughts in both univariate and multivariate models (Tables 1,4,5).
 However, there were a few exceptions–most commonly in the categorical variables (CP and XP) but also for PLAdry in one multivariate model for the 1999 drought (Tables 4, 5).
 These differences may very well be random, as opposed to statistically meaningful.
 Among the univariate models, there was no instance where predictor variables signficantly improved the models of two different droughts (dAIC ≥ 2), but with contrasting coefficients (Table 4).
 Among the multivariate models, CP was not consistently in the top models for any drought (Table 5), and PLAdry only appeared with a positive coefficient in the weakest of six models for the 1999 drought (contrasting with a negative coefficient in the univariate model; Table 4).
-The difference most likely to be real is that ring-porous species had lower R than diffuse- and semi-ring- porous species in the 1977 drought, contrasting with higher resistance in 1966 and 1999 (Tables 4,5), but note that XP was not a signficant predictor on its own for the 1977 drought.
+This difference suggest that ring-porous species had lower R than diffuse- and semi-ring- porous species in the 1977 drought, contrasting with higher resistance in 1966 and 1999 (Tables 4,5), but note that XP was not a signficant predictor on its own for the 1977 drought.

-We support the hypothesis (H3.3) that the strength of predictor variables was different across the droughts (Tables 1,4,5).
+The results support the hypothesis (H3.3) that the strength of predictor variables was different across the droughts (Tables 1,4,5).
 For instance, ln[H] and PLAdry had much stronger negative effects in 1966 than in the other two years, ln[TWI] had the strongest negative effect in 1977, and XP (higher R among ring-porous trees) was strongest in 1999 (Tables 4,5).

 Discussion

-Our results reveal how tree size, microhabitat, and hydraulic traits shaped tree growth responses across three droughts in a temperate deciduous forest (Table 1).
-The tendencey for larger trees to suffer more, observed here as in forests around the world [@bennett_larger_2015], was driven primarily by their height.
-There was a marginal additional effect of crown exposure, with the most exposed and the most suppressed trees suffering most–consistent with observations of both greater drought sensitivity of exposed trees (e.g., [@suarez_factors_2004]; [@scharnweber_confessions_2019]) and greater sensitivity of suppressed and crowded individuals (REFS).
+Tree size, microhabitat, and hydraulic traits shaped tree growth responses across three droughts in a temperate deciduous forest (Table 1).
+The tendencey for larger trees to disproportionally reduce growth during drought, observed here as in forests around the world [@bennett_larger_2015], was driven primarily by their height.
+There was a marginal additional effect of crown exposure, with the most exposed and the most suppressed trees being more affected, consistent with observations of both greater drought sensitivity of exposed trees (e.g., [@suarez_factors_2004]; [@scharnweber_confessions_2019]) and greater sensitivity of suppressed and crowded individuals (REFS).
 There was no evidence that root water access increased drougth resistance; in contrast, trees in wetter topographic positions suffered more (consistent with [@zuleta_drought-induced_2017]), and larger rooting volume provided no advantage in the drier microenvironments.
 The lower drought resistance of larger trees was not driven by any tendency for the canopy to be dominated by more drought-sensitive species.
 Drought sensitivity was not consistently linked to species’ LMA, WD, or xylem architecture.
 However, drought resistance was negatively correlated with the leaf hydraulic traits (PLAdry, πtlp) in the top overall model and the top models for two of the three individual droughts, which is physiologically logical ([@scoffoni_leaf_2014];[@bartlett_correlations_2016]; [@medeiros_extensive_2019]) but scientifically novel in that PLAdry and πtlp have not previously been linked to drought growth responses.
 The direction of responses was mostly consistent across droughts, indicating that they were driven by fundamental physiological mechanisms; however, the strengths of each predictor varied across droughts, indicating that specific drought characteristics interact with tree size, microenvironment, and traits to shape which individuals suffer most.
 These findings significantly advance our knowledge of the factors that confer vulnerability or resistance on trees during drought.